 Probably the most iconic sight of Acadia Bass Harbor Head Lighthouse features a beautiful lighthouse with a rocky foreground right next to the water.
 Around sunset on busy days the parking lot can be backed up so plan accordingly since it’s about a 40 minute drive from Bar Harbor.

 Once you park you can walk toward the lighthouse or to the other side of the parking lot near the bathrooms which has a path to the rocks.

-Getting an angle of the lighthouse can be a bit challenging since there are trees blocking the view.
+Getting a great angle of the lighthouse can be a bit challenging since there are trees blocking the view.
 You’ll see most photographers trying to get as far as they can out on the rocks which can be slippery at times (I fell on my visit).
 But once your spot you’ll be greeted with a stunning view, especially for sunset.Bass Harbor Head Lighthouse on Google Maps

 2. Jesup Path